AR2202/Colourful/README.md

 ### No errors or exceptions

 Every possible string is a valid Colourful program, there are no errors or exceptions.
 Due to the absence of any static checks, it is very difficult to write correct programs.
-The user interface of the compiler could through exceptions, though, if e.g. the user attempts to compile a file that doesn't exist.
+The user interface of the compiler could throw exceptions, though, if e.g. the user attempts to compile a file that doesn't exist.

 Colour definitions have special syntax.
 However, syntactically incorrect definitions are just ignored.